Ramadan Shalah: Early life

-Shalah was born in Shuja'iyya, also called Gaza Sejaiya district, a neighborhood in eastern Gaza City.

-Shalah earned a Ph.D. in banking and economics from the University of Durham, England.
-His 1989-thesis was entitled Islamic banking in an interest-based economy : a case study of Jordan.
+Shalah was born in Shuja'iyya, a neighborhood in Gaza City.
+Shalah earned a Ph.D. in banking and economics from the University of Durham in England.

-Professor Sami Al-Arian helped bring Shalah to Al-Arian's university, the University of South Florida, in Tampa, Florida, where Shalah taught as an adjunct professor, and where he was appointed by Al-Arian as head of WISE.
-Shalah left in 1995 to head PIJ.
+Professor Sami Al-Arian helped bring Shalah to the University of South Florida, in Tampa, Florida, where Shalah taught as an adjunct professor.
+Al-Arian and Shalah founded an Islamic think tank, World and Islamic Studies Enterprise (WISE).
+Shalah left the organization in 1995 to head Palestinian Islamic Jihad (PIJ).

-Al-Arian would later plead guilty to helping PIJ, and was sentenced to 57 months in prison.
+In February 2003, al-Arian, Shalah and five others were indicated by the United States Department of Justice for supporting the PIJ and relatives of operatives who committed attacks against civilians in Israel.
+Al-Arian pled guilty to helping PIJ and was sentenced to 57 months in prison.
 Al-Arian said he was shocked to learn Shalah was "anything other than a scholar."

 Palestinian Islamic Jihad activity

-Shalah became secretary-general of PIJ in 1995, after the assassination of its previous leader, Fathi Shiqaqi in Malta.
-On becoming secretary-general of PIJ, Shalah was designated a Specially Designated Terrorist by the United States on 27 November 1995.
+Shalah became PIJ secretary-general 1995 after the assassination of its previous leader Fathi Shiqaqi in Malta.
+On becoming secretary-general of PIJ, the United States named Shalah a Specially Designated Terrorist and offered a $5 million reward for information leading to his arrest or conviction on 27 November 1995.

-Along with fellow PIJ member, Abd Al Aziz Awda, Shalah was indicted in a 53 count indictment in the United States District Court for the Middle District of Florida, Tampa, Florida, on Racketeer Influenced and Corrupt Organizations Act (RICO) charges of alleged involvement in racketeering activities for Palestinian Islamic Jihad, a US designated international terrorist organization.
+In 2003, Shalah, Abd Al Aziz Awda, and six others were indicted in a 53 count indictment in the United States District Court for the Middle District of Florida on Racketeer Influenced and Corrupt Organizations Act (RICO) charges of alleged involvement in racketeering activities for PIJ, a US-designated international terrorist organization, which had conducted suicide bombings that killed Israeli and American civilians.
 Shalah was wanted for conspiracy to conduct the affairs of the PIJ through a pattern of racketeering activities such as bombings, murders, extortion, and money laundering.

 For that indictment, Shalah then became one of six alleged and indicted terrorist fugitives among the second and most recent group of indicted fugitives to be added to the United States FBI Most Wanted Terrorists list on 24 February 2006, along with Abd Al Aziz Awda.
-They were wanted for conspiracy to conduct the affairs of the designated international terrorist organization, known as the "Palestinian Islamic Jihad".

 Death

-Shalah died on 6 June 2020 in Lebanon after a long illness that included two years in a coma.
-His funeral was held in Damascus and was attended by, among others the head of the PIJ movement who replaced him, Ziyad al-Nakhalah.
+In 2018, Shalah was transferred from his home in Damascus to a hospital in Beirut.
+He died on 6 June 2020 in Lebanon after a long illness that included two years in a coma.
+His funeral was held in Damascus and was attended by Ziyad al-Nakhalah, who had replaced him as head of the PIJ movement.